Frozen Strawberry & Raspberry Cheesecake Mousse

 Frozen strawberry mousse with raspberries

 Seriously who can resist the juicy red berries in a luscious dessert?
-My family ate the whole dessert in one sitting and then they wanted more.
-I actually made another mousse the next day and stuck it in the back of the freezer, well I actually hid it in the freezer under some old french fries.
+My family ate the whole dessert in one sitting, and then they wanted more.
+I actually made another mousse the next day and stuck it in the back of the freezer; well, I actually hid it in the freezer under some old French fries.
 I’m going to pull this out later when I need a treat.

-This frozen cheesecake recipe has an easy to make batter that is filled with chopped strawberries and raspberries.
+This frozen cheesecake recipe has an easy-to-make batter that is filled with chopped strawberries and raspberries.
 The batter is layered in a pan with graham cracker crumbs and then frozen.
 It’s a no-bake dessert that is super simple and deliciously pink!

 Your shopping list